 At Laurie’s Home Furnishings, constantly changing unique inventory is the norm not the exception.
-Laurie prides herself on finding the most unusual collections of furniture and accessories here and abroad.
-Discovering new niches of cool stuff is what makes the job so fun and her store so special.
-The different genres of well-priced goods are ready for immediate delivery.
-Well-organized, on-trend vignettes make it possible to imagine how the furniture pieces, designer upholstery, luxury bedding, lighting, rugs, and great accent pieces might look in your own home.
+Laurie’s prides themselves on finding the most unusual collections of furniture and accessories here and abroad.
+Discovering new niches of merchandise is what makes the job so fun and this store so special.
+The different genres of goods are ready for immediate delivery.
+Well-organized, on-trend vignettes make it possible to imagine how the furniture pieces, designer upholstery, luxury bedding, lighting, rugs, and great accent pieces will look in your own home.

-It’s a jog out to the Tomball countryside but once you have made the trek once you will visit often.
+It’s a jog out to the Tomball countryside but once you have made the trek, you will re-visit often.

 The story of “Aunt Laurie” is one of a farm girl turned world traveler and furniture maven who embraces life without a fear in the world.
 OK, she’s terrified of snakes.
 And she’s not particularly fond of cats.
 But she’s OK with farm animals, thanks to her upbringing on a family farm in southeastern Washington.

 She kept the farm-girl vibe going through high school, attending the same small Connell, Wash., school as her dad (not at the same time, of course).
 High school highlights include girls’ basketball, marching band and showing off cattle in competitions.
 She kept up her cattle claim to fame until she graduated from Washington State University with a major in Animal Science.

 Then she was bitten by the retail bug.
 She launched her first shop in 1986, an 800-square-foot store called Gosling Lane on 1960 and I-45.
 Next up was an English business partner with whom she opened Mclaren’s in 1992.
 This gig took Laurie on a whirlwind ride through Europe, attending outdoor antique shows, “car boots” and meeting many of her English boyfriends she still gossips about today.